ChameleonCloud/docs/source/technical/baremetal.rst

 Launching Instances on Specific Nodes
 _____________________________________

-If you have a reservation for multiple physical nodes, explicitly identified with their UUIDs, you might want to force an instance to be launched on a specific node rather than letting the scheduler select one.
+If you have a reservation for multiple physical nodes, explicitly identified with their *UUIDs*, you might want to force an instance to be launched on a specific node rather than letting the scheduler select one.
 This can be done with the CLI using a scheduler hint:

 .. code-block:: bash